Conversational AI: to chatbot or not to chatbot?

 An AI search engine that simplifies data management, analysis, and insights for smarter business decisions and market strategies.

-A few years ago, chatbots were all the rage, and consequently, GoogleMicrosoft, and many others offered frameworks that can help you build chatbots.
+A few years ago, traditional chatbots were all the rage, and consequently, GoogleMicrosoft, and many others offered frameworks that can help you build chatbots.

 They are all built around setting up a decision tree to steer the conversation to an endpoint and some natural language processing (NLP) capabilities.
 The decision tree represents the logical flow of the interaction between the user and the bot.